Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Erotic Romance

 These are very, very sexy romance novels!
-These books feature strong explicit sexual interaction as part of the love story.
+These books feature strong, explicit sexual interaction as part of the love story, and typically include character-driven emotional arcs along with the heat, distinguishing them from pure erotica.

 Gothic Romance

-Gothic romance books typically feature a distressed heroine, and an atmosphere of mystery and suspense surrounding somewhere the heroine must travel to, like an ancient dark castle or old manor house.
+Gothic romance books typically feature a distressed heroine and an atmosphere of mystery and suspense surrounding some place the heroine must travel to, like an ancient, dark castle or old manor house.
 These novels are often set in the late 18th century or early 19th century and are always wonderfully atmospheric.

 I feel like there aren’t many new gothic romances in women’s fiction these days, but I did recently find and review a more contemporary version of a gothic.
 This was Victoria Fox’s The Silent Fountain.